 Ikos Oceania, Halkidiki, Greece

 Set on a hilltop on Greece’s stunning Halkidiki peninsula, Ikos Oceania is regarded as one of the country’s best all-inclusive resorts.
-Nautical-themed rooms feel fresh after a multi-million dollar refurbishment a few years ago, while amenities include a 1,100-foot-long private sandy beach, included water sports, and five different dining options.
+Nautical-themed rooms feel fresh after a recent multi-million dollar refurbishment, while amenities include an 1,100-foot-long private sandy beach, water sports, and five different dining options.
 With its stunning location and exceptional amenities, Ikos Oceania is the perfect choice for a luxury getaway to Greece.

 Anantara Bazaruto Island Resort, Mozambique

 While most travelers looking for luxury all-inclusive resorts flock to the cerulean waters of the Maldives or Caribbean, Mozambique — one of Africa’s best-kept secrets — has a spectacular resort that rivals anything you’ll find elsewhere.